-Ph.D. in Cognitive Science from India Institute of Management, Gandhinagar ; M.Sc. in Cognitive Science from Centre of Behavioural and Cognitive Sciences, University of Allahabad; B.Sc. in Psychology and Mathematics from University of Allahabad
+Ph.D. in Cognitive Science from Indian Institute of Technology (IIT) Gandhinagar; M.Sc. in Cognitive Science from Centre of Behavioural and Cognitive Sciences, University of Allahabad; B.Sc. in Psychology and Mathematics from University of Allahabad

 Assistant Professor - Psychology

 Prof. Shruti Goyal is Assistant Professor - Psychology at FLAME University.
 She received her Master’s Degree in Cognitive Science and has completed Bachelor’s Degree in Psychology from University of Allahabad.
-She is currently a Doctoral Student (Cognitive Science) at IIT Gandhinagar.
+She holds a Doctorate Degree in Cognitive Science from IIT, Gandhinagar.

 As a research associate at IIT Gandhinagar, she has worked under project India on “Early detection of Alzheimer’s using Individualized Brain Atlases and Machine Learning in multilateral project on Brain functional connectivity in health diseases”

 Her research aims at understanding decisions under uncertainty.
 She has specifically studied description-experience gap and gain-loss asymmetry during her doctoral work.
 Her research interests include Decision making, Behavioural economics, Neuromarketing & Learning.

 - Indrajeet, I., Goyal, S., Miyapuram, K. P., & Ray, S. (2020).
 Models of making choice and control over thought for action.
 Cognitive Informatics, Computer Modelling, and Cognitive Science: Volume 2: Application to Neural Engineering, Robotics, and STEM, 65.

 - Goyal, S., & Miyapuram, K. P. (2019).
 Feedback influences discriminability and attractiveness components of probability weighting in descriptive choice under risk.
 Frontiers in Psychology, 10, 962.